digidotcom/xbee-python/doc/user_doc/configuring_the_xbee_device.rst

 Read the Bluetooth MAC address
 ``````````````````````````````

-Another method that the XBee Java Library provides is
+The XBee Java Library provides the ``get_bluetooth_mac_addr()`` method to return
-``get_bluetooth_mac_addr()``, which returns the EUI-48 Bluetooth MAC address of
+the EUI-48 Bluetooth MAC address of your XBee following the format
-your XBee device in a format such as "00112233AABB".
+"00112233AABB".

 **Reading the Bluetooth MAC address**